mahmoudparsian/data-algorithms-with-spark/README.md

 ## [Foreword by Dr. Matei Zaharia (Original Creator of Apache Spark)](./images/FOREWORD_by_Dr_Matei_Zaharia.md)

 ````
-       "This book  will  be  a great  resource for  both
+       "...
+This  book will  be a  great  resource
-        readers looking to implement existing algorithms
+        for   both readers  looking  to  implement
-        in  a  scalable  fashion  and  readers  who  are
+        existing  algorithms in a scalable fashion
+        and   readers  who   are  developing  new,
-        developing new, custom  algorithms using  Spark."
+        custom algorithms using Spark. ..."

                                  Dr. Matei Zaharia
                   Original Creator of Apache Spark
 ````
 ----
 #### Author: [Mahmoud Parsian](https://www.linkedin.com/in/mahmoudparsian/)